swiftlang/swift-evolution/proposals/NNNN-package-access-modifier.md

 ```

 When building the Engine module, the package name 'gamePkg' is recorded in the built interface to the module.
 When building Game, its package name 'gamePkg' is compared with the package name recorded in Engine's built interface; since they match, Game is allowed to access Engine's `package` declarations.
 When building App, its package name 'appPkg' is different from `gamePkg`, so it is not allowed to access `package` symbols in either Engine or Game, which is what we want.

+Swift Package Manager has a package identity per package, an identifier that's verified to be unique via a registry, and it will pass the identifier down automatically.
+Other build systems such as Bazel will need to introduce a new build setting for a package name.
+Since it needs to be unique, a reverse-DNS name may be used to avoid clashing.

 If `-package-name` is not given, the `package` access modifier is disallowed.
 Swift code that does not use `package` access will continue to build without needing to pass in `-package-name`.